 Vitamin D doesn’t work alone!

-I recommend a good quality multivitamin, plus a Vitamin D complete with all your fat soluble vitamins (A, E, K) to ensure you get the full spectrum.
-(If you order anything from the Natural Dispensary, use code NJW010 for a 10% discount).
+I recommend a good quality multivitamin, plus a Vitamin D with K2.
+Check out my collection at LiveBetterWith Menopause for recommended supplements.
 But please check with your Doctor or health practitioner before starting any new supplements.